 In 1945, Mrs. Earl Pierson, assistance librarian, invited non-profit organizations in DeWitt Township to come together to discuss raising funds to build a combination library and community center on the West

 Washington Street property donated by Mr. and Mrs. Rogerson.
 The groups formed a non-profit 501(c)(3) organization, named the Memorial Association, to oversee the construction of the building and to maintain the building in future years.

 Once completed, the building was dedicated to all veterans of all wars.
 A bronze plaque placed in the building by the DeWitt Blue Star Mothers reads: “Lovingly dedicated to the men and women who served in all branches of military service and to those who gave their lives to their country.”
 The plaque also lists the names of the eight local men who gave their lives in World War II.

-The building was opened for partial use just in time for the 1947 Ox Roast and was dedicated at the annual event in 1948.
+The building was opened for partial use in 1947 for the second annual Ox Roast and was dedicated at the 1948 Ox Roast.